MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/download-tools-nuget.md

 ---
-title: "Download tools from NuGet (PowerApps Common Data Service for Apps) | MicrosoftDocs"
+title: "Download tools from NuGet (Common Data Service for Apps) | Microsoft Docs"
 description: "Download the Plugin Registration, Package Deployment, and other core tools from Nuget." ms.custom: "" ms.date: 06/16/2018